tongueroo/heroku-demo/README.md

-# Test Project for Demo
+# Test Project for Heroku Demo

 This project contains a small sinatra app that prints out some text to help demo heroku.
 It listens on the default 4567 port locally.